rhielab/TENET_2.0/Vignettes.md

 ### Recommended functions:

-For step 5 functions, it is recommended at the moment to run the histogram, survival, circos, TAD, and heatmap functions.
+For step 5 functions, it is recommended at the moment to run the histogram, scatterplot, survival, circos, TAD, and heatmap functions.

 ##### Histogram output: